USS Niagara (1813): Museum ship

 The United States Coast Guard certified Niagara as a Sailing School Vessel in August 2005.
 For safety reasons, Niagara was equipped with modern equipment such as auxiliary diesel engines, lifeboats, radar, LORAN and radio.
 In 2009, the Flagship Niagara League assumed day-to-day management of Niagara after a decision by the Pennsylvania Historical and Museum Commission to cut $250,000 to fill a budget deficit.
 As part of the bicentennial of the Battle of Lake Erie, Niagara took part in a reenactment of the battle on 2 September 2013 in Put-In-Bay along with 16 other tall ships.

 On 18 December 2023, the Pennsylvania Historical and Museum Commission announced that they would be ending their relationship with the Flagship Niagara League on 1 January 2024 and would be assuming operational control of Niagara as part of a more museum focused future for the vessel.
 On 23 April 2024, the United States Coast Guard declared Niagara to be inactive and closed her to the public.
 In July the Pennsylvania Historical & Museum Commission announced Greg Bailey would become the ship's new captain.
 The ship would be sailed to Cleveland for mechanical work later in 2024, with the Coast Guard allowing the move for repair.
-The move to Ohio was performed by Ironbound Rigging, who would be criticized by the Flagship Niagara League for sailing the ship with a crew made up of mostly Canadian citizens, in violation of the Merchant Marine Act of 1920, and for the ties between Captain Bailey and Ironbound Rigging's founder.
+The move to Ohio was performed by Ironbound Rigging, who would be criticized by the Flagship Niagara League for sailing the ship with a crew made up of mostly Canadian citizens, in violation of the Merchant Marine Act of 1920, and for the ties between Captain Greg Bailey and Ironbound Rigging's founder.
 The violation was self reported by a member of the Pennsylvania Historical & Museum Commission with the United States Coast Guard issuing a warning, and the commission stated their intent to comply with all maritime regulations going onward.